RishavMishraRM/Traffic_Sign_Classifier/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

+Here are the Top 5 Softmax Probabilities of predicted labels by our model for each input image.